Modular Information Flow through Ownership: Evaluation

 \subsubsection{Is ownership actually important for precision?}

-The finding that \pointerblind{} only makes a difference in 16\% of cases may seem surprisingly small.
+The finding that \pointerblind{} only makes a difference in 17\% of cases may seem surprisingly small.
 For instance, \citet{shapiro1997effects} found in a empirical study of slices on C programs that ``using a pointer analysis with an average points-to set size twice as large as a more precise pointer analysis led to an increase of about 70\% in the size of [slices].''

-A key limitation to our \mutblind{} and \pointerblind{} evaluation is that even though the information flow algorithm ignores these language features, we cannot change the fact that the Rust programs were written considering these features.
-Rust generally encourages a code style with fewer aliases to avoid dealing with lifetimes where possible.
-A truly fair comparison would be to take an application and implement it idiomatically in both Rust and Rust-but-without-feature-X, and then compare the average size of dependency sets.

-However, such an evaluation is not practical.
-Regardless, it is likely that our results understate the true impact of ownership types given this limitation on our evaluation.
+A limitation of our ablation is that the analyzed programs were written to satisfy Rust's ownership safety rules.
+Disabling lifetimes does not change the structure of the programs to become more C-like --- Rust generally encourages a code style with fewer aliases to avoid dealing with lifetimes.
+A fairer comparison would be to implement an application idiomatically in both Rust and Rust-but-without-feature-X, but such an evaluation is not practical.
+It is therefore likely that our results understate the true impact of ownership types on precision given this limitation.